Erohsik-0/chat-app/README.md

 ## If Error in signup controller E11000 duplicate key error collection: chat-app.users index: username_1 dup key: { username: null }

 ### Drop collection and create new -> Just works fine

+Routes for messages and conversations has been set using postman verification aside.

+all the contents are saved in the db using reference user id and retreived using them

+# if convo is saved before new msg --- useless X

+# newMessage.save() then convo.save() --- Verified